 Much of the user control can be accomplished with several control pins that are provided.
 Examples include initiation of the calibration cycle, power down mode and full scale range setting.
-However, the ADC081500 also provides an Extended Control mode whereby a serial interface is used to access register-based control of several advanced features.
+However, the ADC08D1000 also provides an Extended Control mode whereby a serial interface is used to access register-based control of several advanced features.
 The Extended Control mode is not intended to be enabled and disabled dynamically.
-Rather, the user is expected to employ either the Normal Control mode or the Extended Control mode at all times.
+Rather, the user is expected to employ either the normal control mode or the Extended Control mode at all times.
 When the device is in the Extended Control mode, pin-based control of several features is replaced with register-based control and those pin-based controls are disabled.
-These pins are OutV (pin 3), OutEdge/DDR (pin 4), FSR (pin 14) and CalDly (pin 127).
-See NORMAL/EXTENDED CONTROL MODES for details on the Extended Control mode.
+These pins are OutV (pin 3), OutEdge/DDR (pin 4), FSR (pin 14) and CalDly/DES (pin 127).
+See NORMAL/EXTENDED CONTROL for details on the Extended Control mode.

-The Analog Inputs
+13.1.4 The Analog Inputs

-The ADC081500 must be driven with a differential input signal.
+The ADC08D1000 must be driven with a differential input signal.
 Operation with a single-ended signal is not recommended.
 It is important that the inputs either be a.c. coupled to the inputs with the V{CMO} pin grounded, or d.c. coupled with the V{CMO} pin left floating.
 An input common mode voltage equal to the V{CMO} output must be provided when d.c. coupling is used.

+Two full-scale range settings are provided with pin 14 (FSR).
 The input full-scale range is programmable in the normal mode by setting a level on pin 14 (FSR) as defined in by the specification V{IN} in the Converter Electrical Characteristics.
 The full-scale range setting operates equally on both ADCs.

-In the Extended Control mode, programming the Input Full-Scale Voltage Adjust register allows the input full-scale range to be adjusted as described in THE ANALOG INPUT.
+In the Extended Control mode, programming the Input Full-Scale Voltage Adjust register allows the input full-scale range to be adjusted as described in ??1.4 and ??2.2.